Vandalia, Ohio: Name

 Some records indicate that Benjamin Wilhelm, the town's founder, settled in Vandalia on his way to Vandalia, Illinois.
 Instead, he stopped here and named his new town after his original destination.
 Others claim that the town was named Vandalia because the National Road was intended to extend to Vandalia, Illinois, but, for a time, it looked as though it would not do so.
 This doubt resulted in the name being used for a town along the Road in Ohio.

-Revitalization

-The city of Vandalia passed plans to reinvent the city's urban core around National Road and Dixie Drive.
-The plan is to bring many of the old shopping centers to the street front while placing parking spaces in the back.
-The first business to take part in this plan was My Favorite Pet on National in which a new building was built next to Wendy's in 2008.

 Geography

 Vandalia is about 10 mi north of Dayton on Dixie Drive (former U.S. Highway 25).
 It is between the Great Miami River and the Stillwater River.
 The city has been called the "Crossroads of America" due to its location on the National Road and the Dixie Highway.
 These correspond to U.S. Route 40 and former U.S. Route 25, which in turn, have been supplanted by two major expressways: east-west Interstate 70 and north–south Interstate 75.

 According to the United States Census Bureau, the city has a total area of 12.41 sqmi, of which, 12.34 sqmi is land and 0.07 sqmi is water.